-The colder temperatures and dry air of winter typically drops the humidity level inside homes.
+The colder temperatures and dry air of winter typically drop the humidity level inside homes.
 Lower humidity can contribute to dry nasal passages which welcome cold and flu viruses.

 Drying clothes on indoor racks can add humidity to a home's air during dry winter weather.

 Line Drying Clothes Prevents Fire Risks

 Clothes dryer fires account for about 15,600 structure fires, 15 deaths and 400 injuries annually in the United States with the yearly costs in the U.S. for fire loss due to clothes dryer fires estimated at $99 million.
 Using an indoor drying rack or outside line will help prevent dangerous fires.Continue to 9 of 10 below.

 10 of 10